RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ![Remote Debug]({% image_path debug-che-debug-config-3.png %})

-You can now click on _Save_ then_ _Debug_ button to make CodeReady Workspaces connect to the Inventory service running on OpenShift.
+You can now click on _Save_ then the _Debug_ button to make CodeReady Workspaces connect to the Inventory service running on OpenShift.

 You should see a confirmation that the remote debugger is successfully connected.

 ![Remote Debug]({% image_path debug-che-debug-config-4.png %}){:width="700px"}

-Open _com.redhat.coolstore.InventoryResource_ and double-click on the editor sidebar on the line number of the first line of the _getAvailability()_ method to add a breakpoint to that line.
-A start appears near the line to show a breakpoint is set.
+Open _com.redhat.coolstore.InventoryResource_ and single-click on the editor sidebar on the line number of the first line of the _getAvailability()_ method to add a breakpoint to that line.

 ![Add Breakpoint]({% image_path debug-che-breakpoint.png %})